mhweiner/dom-animate/README.md

 ###### `{function} timingFunction`

-Lambda function that is used to call the `renderFrame()` function.
+Lambda function that is used to call the `tick()` method.
 By default, if in a browser environment, this will be `window.requestAnimationFrame`, `window.webkitRequestAnimationFrame`, etc. If your environment doesn't support these methods, and you don't provide your own, a default timing function will be used that is called at 60fps.

 ### `play()`

-Ends any current animation and starts the animation from the beginning.
+Starts the animation.

 ### `stop()`